-By default, panoramas always start on the left so you must pan to the right.
-Since iOS 6, you have been able to change the direction you take panoramas in the Camera app.
+By default, panoramas always start on the left, so you must pan to the right.
+But iOS gives you the option to change the direction you take panoramas in the Camera app.

-In this tutorial, I’ll demonstrate how you can quickly change the Panorama direction from the default left-to-right to right-to-left, and vice versa.
+In this tutorial, I’ll demonstrate how you can quickly change the Panorama direction from the default left-to-right to right-to-left and vice versa.

 How to switch Panorama mode direction